- Managing demand and supply at maximum efficiency requires coordination among supply chain stakeholders.

 Because demand variability is high, a manufacturer must hold a high inventory level to respond to fluctuations created by the bullwhip effect.
 The inventory would have been lesser if coordination occurred in the supply chain.

 Expediting costs are also incurred when the demand growth projection is underestimated before it materializes.
-Such factors affecting the demand surge must be coordinated to the supplier to avoid last minute premium costs.
-Lack of coordination on anticipated increase in demand will result to expedited production and shipping.
+Such factors affecting the demand surge must be coordinated to the supplier to avoid last-minute premium costs.
+Lack of coordination on anticipated increase in demand will result in expedited production and shipping.

-However, what would happen when the organization is operating under a fragmented supply chain? first off, a fragmented operation is characterized by the siloed or functional system by which people or processes are broken into groups to achieve their objectives rather than the common vision of the entire organization.
-As a result, knowledge-sharing and information flow across the enterprise are limited hampering business growth.
+However, what would happen when the organization is operating under a fragmented supply chain?
+First off, a fragmented operation is characterized by the siloed or functional system by which people or processes are broken into groups to achieve their objectives rather than the common vision of the entire organization.
+As a result, knowledge-sharing and information flow across the enterprise is limited, and business growth is hampered.

 Real-time communication means faster and accurate responses to supply chain partners and customer needs.

 POOR CUSTOMER SERVICE

 This is the end result of the unsynchronized supply chain.
 No business wants it as everyone is aiming for improved, world-class customer service.
 But how the lack of coordination results in poor customer service?